Mapping "Brain Terrain" Regions on Mars using Deep Learning: Observations and Training Data

 \section{Observations and Training Data}

 We analyze observations of the Martian surface using the High Resolution Imaging Science Experiment onboard the Mars Reconnaissance Orbiter (MRO) \citep{McEwen2007}.
 Images from the primary and extended mission were used and are publicly available online\footnote{https://hirise.lpl.arizona.edu/}.
 HiRISE has a 0.5 m telescope along with an optical camera however for the purposes of our study we use images from the red channel which has a photometric range between $\sim$550--800 nm.
 The MRO spacecraft orbits Mars at an altitude of around 300 km and depending on the pointing, the HiRISE camera is capable of imaging the surface at resolutions between $\sim$25-50 cm/px.
 The camera reads swaths of data at a time tracking the ground in spans of 20,000 pixels and combined images are usually 100,000's pixels long.
 The vast amount of image data is stored with 10-bit precision as a JPEG2000 image.
 The image encoding algorithm is capable of compressing images to $\sim$5-10$\%$ their original size, e.g., 10.8 GB of data at the full spatial resolution ($ESP\_036917\_2210$) compresses into as little as $\sim$675 MB of space on disk.
 Decoding images at the full-resolution can often take up to a few minutes on a CPU depending on the image size (see Figure \ref{fig:decoding_time}).
-The HiRISE archive contains over 28 TB of compressed data spanning over 52,000 images from their primary and extended mission with data still being acquired.
+The HiRISE archive contains over 50 TB of compressed data spanning $\sim$85,000 images (as of writing this paper).
+However, for our study we used a local snap shot acquired in 2020 with 58,209 images.
 Processing terabytes worth of images requires spending a non-negligible time decoding the data alongside applying any computer vision algorithm afterward.